Page 1 of 1

 Cognitive (Knowledge, Understanding, Application, Analysis, Evaluation, Synthesis)

-* demonstrate an understanding of the concept of a producing a local newspaper of magazine. * produce news, sport and feature stories to a professional level for multi platform publication. * edit these stories and source photographs and video content * design and lay-out newspaper and website
+On successful completion of this module, students will be able to: * demonstrate their ability to work in a team and their appreciation of the role played by each contributor to magazine/local newspaper and multi media news product. * demonstrate an understanding of the concept of a producing a local newspaper of magazine. * produce news, sport and feature stories to a professional level for multi platform publication. * demonstrate an ability edit these stories and source photographs and video content * demonstrate an ability to design and lay-out a newspaper and website

 Affective (Attitudes and Values)

-On successful completion of this module, students should be able to: * demonstrate their ability to work in a team and their appreciation of the role played by each contributor to magazine/local newspaper and multi media news product.
+On successful completion of this module, students will be able to: demonstrate their ability to work in a team and demonstrate their appreciation of the role played by each contributor to magazine/local newspaper and multi media news product.

 Psychomotor (Physical Skills)